-What began as a modest vision from two university students in Jyväskylä has grown into a small group of business events that bring together top leaders, thinkers, and decision-makers across Europe.
+Our story began as a modest vision of two university students in Jyväskylä over 15 years ago.
+Now, it has grown into a small group of business events that bring together top leaders, thinkers, and decision-makers from around the world.
 Founded in 2009, Nordic Business Forum has expanded into the Business Forum Group, which now also includes Amsterdam Business Forum, Oslo Business Forum (taking place in the same week as NBF) and Thinkers50.

-The biggest event of the group is Nordic Business Forum in Helsinki, which has become one of Europe’s leading business conferences.
-While a large part of the audience comes from Finland, the 2025 event welcomed its biggest international audience (around 2,500 people) ever.
-To make the international guest’s experience smoother, we’ve gathered some tips and insights about Finland (and especially Helsinki) for you to make the most out of your visit.
+The largest event of the group is Nordic Business Forum in Helsinki, which has become one of Europe’s leading business conferences.
+Even though a large part of the audience comes from Finland, the amount of international guests has been increasing significantly.
+The 2026 edition will welcome its biggest international audience (well over 3,100 people) ever.

 1. Welcome to Nordic Business Forum 2026

-On 16 and 17 September, NBF 2026 will gather over 8,000 leaders, entrepreneurs, and senior decision makers from more than 50 countries.
+On the 16th and 17th of September, NBF 2026 will gather over 8,000 leaders, entrepreneurs, and senior decision makers from more than 50 countries.
 The event will take place in Helsinki, Finland—a city known for its forward-thinking mindset and vibrant business scene.
 Despite its northern location, Helsinki is also well connected to major European and international hubs.

 2. Basics about Helsinki

 Why Helsinki?
 In short, Jyväskylä got too small for our event.
 And of course, as Finland’s capital, Helsinki has plenty to offer.
-The city is home to about 700,000 people, but is surrounded by two other large cities, Espoo and Vantaa, and several small municipalities that together create an area of about 1,6 million people.
-That’s about one-fifth of the total population in Finland.
+The city is home to about 700,000 people, but is surrounded by two other large cities, Espoo and Vantaa, and several small municipalities that together create an area of about 1,6 million people—about one-fifth of the total population in Finland.

 Helsinki combines Nordic minimalism with an innovative startup culture.
-It ranks high in sustainability, safety, and quality of life.
-For international business travelers, Helsinki is a gateway to the Nordic market and a hub for tech, clean energy, and design industries.
+It consistently ranks among the top global cities for sustainability, safety, and quality of life.
+For international business travelers, Helsinki is both a gateway to the Nordic market and a thriving hub for tech, clean energy, and design.

 Top reasons to love Helsinki:

-- High quality of life: Safety, excellent public services, and a rich cultural scene.
+- High quality of life: Clean air, safe streets at all hours, excellent public services, and walkable neighborhoods.

-- Innovation hub: Home to thriving startups, R&D centers, and global talent.
+- Innovation hub: Home to vibrant deeptech startups, world-class R&D centers, and global talent.

 3. Practical Tips for International Visitors